VERY WARM, BUT NOT AS HUMID TODAY

 Your First Alert Weather Forecast:

-Today will likely be the nicest day of the whole week...
-It’s not going to be as hot as the past few days.
+One could debate that today is the nicest day of the whole week...
+It’s not as hot as the past few days.
 Our highs will be in the upper 70s across northern Wisconsin, with low to mid 80s in the Fox Valley.
 While temperatures will still be somewhat warmer than normal for late June, the humidity is much lower across the area.
 A brisk west-northwest wind will keep our dew points mainly in the 50s.

 This more pleasant summer weather is courtesy of high pressure in the Corn Belt.
 It’s also giving us plenty of sunshine across Wisconsin.
 Any significant cloud cover and rain is being deflected well south of us.